If you’re interested in developing property, you will definitely want to have a real estate feasibility study done.

 You can expect a feasibility study to take anywhere from 60 to 90 days depending on your specific circumstances.

-If you’re having the study done by an external consultant, you may include this in your initial round of questions to them, asking how long it will take to receive the report back.
+If you’re having the study done by an external consultant, you may include this in your initial round of questions to them.

 9. What are the top mistakes in a real estate feasibility study?